pedro/sinatra-schema/README.md

 # Sinatra Schema

-Define a schema for your Sinatra application to get requests and responses validates.
+Define a schema for your Sinatra application to get requests and responses validated.
 Dump it schema as a JSON Schema to aid client generation and more!

 ## Usage